 This will get you through the moment when the intensity of thoughts are at their highest.
 But once you have them lowered, you need to work on how to keep them down to a lower level.

-You might know a relaxation technique but if not, try closing your eyes, imagine your feet and be aware of them, wiggle your toes, then release the tension.
+You might know a relaxation technique, but if not, try closing your eyes, imagine your feet, be aware of them, wiggle your toes, and release the tension.
 Go up the body – SLOWLY – the calves, the knees, the thighs, the groin, the buttocks, the abdomen, the spine, the chest, the shoulders, the upper arms, lower arms, fingers (wiggle them), the neck, the jaw, the cheeks, the forehead, the eyes, the scalp.
-You will be surprised how tense you are.
+You will be surprised by how tense you are.

 In the morning, you can ask for help.
 Lots of research has gone into suicidal thinking.
-Of people who have seriously attempted suicide, 90% don’t go on to suicide afterwards.
-No matter how certain you think you are, in fact there is a doubt, a little doubt.
-So listen to that little doubt as suicide is a permanent solution to a temporary problem.
+No matter how certain you think you are, in fact, there is a doubt, a little doubt.
+So listen to that little doubt, as suicide is a permanent solution to a temporary problem.